 Our community is going through a health crisis called the coronavirus COVID-19 pandemic.

 The situation is changing every day.
-It is important to stay up-to-date with community health instructions from the Australian Government.
+It is important to stay up-to-date with instructions from the Australian Government.

 The Australian Aphasia Association is taking action to support everyone.